Skip to main content

 Regenerate Lane PackCmd+Shift+P

-If a base branch advances via a fast-forward (no new commits in the lane), the Lane Pack freshness indicator may briefly appear stale before the next pack regeneration cycle runs.
-Manually triggering pack regeneration from the Packs sub-tab resolves this immediately.
+After a fast-forward merge with no new commits in the lane, the pack freshness indicator may show stale briefly before the next regeneration cycle.
+Regenerate from the Packs sub-tab to refresh immediately.

-ADE’s port allocator only tracks leases it manages.
-If an external process (e.g., a Docker container, a globally installed dev server) is already bound to a port in ADE’s allocation range, ADE may attempt to assign that port to a lane.
-The lane’s startup command will fail with an EADDRINUSE error.
-Use the Runtime Diagnostics panel to identify the conflict and either stop the external process or configure a different port range in Settings > Lanes > Port Allocation.
+ADE tracks the leases it issues.
+If an external process is bound to a port inside ADE’s allocation range, a lane may be assigned the same port and its startup command will fail with EADDRINUSE.
+Use Runtime Diagnostics to spot the conflict, or set a different range under Settings → Lanes → Port Allocation.

-ADE validates that any Attached lane’s worktree belongs to the current project’s repository (by checking the .git reference).
-Attempting to attach a worktree from a different repository will fail with a validation error.
-Each project’s ADE instance manages only its own repository.
+ADE validates that an Attached lane’s worktree belongs to the current project.
+Attaching from a different repository fails with a validation error — each project’s ADE instance manages only its own repo.